K-Stability of Fano spherical varieties: Introduction

 We will use two definitions of the Futaki invariant.
 First, we will use an analytic definition to obtain its precise value.
 The original definition of the Futaki invariant by Futaki \cite{Fut83} was generalized by Ding and Tian to normal $\mathbb{Q}$-Fano varieties \cite{DT92}.
 The modified Futaki invariant, the analogue for Kähler-Ricci solitons, was introduced by Tian and Zhu \cite{TZ02}, and generalized to singular varieties by Berman and Witt Nystrom \cite{BWN}.
 To show that we can compute the Futaki invariant on a degeneration though, we will use the algebraic definition of the Futaki invariant.
 This was first proposed by Donaldson \cite{Don02}.
 He showed that the two definitions coincide when the variety is non singular.
 In fact, as remarked by Li and Xu \cite[Section 7, Remark 1]{LX14}, his proof extends to normal varieties.
 It is also Berman and Witt Nystrom who generalized this algebraic definition to the modified Futaki invariant (see also \cite{WZZ16} and \cite{Xio14} for related recent work on Futaki invariants).

+Let us end this introduction with a question related with K-stability and the method used here to compute Futaki invariants.
 Consider the partial order on $G$-spherical $\mathbb{Q}$-Fano varieties, given by $X_0\preceq X$ if $X_0$ is the central fiber of a special equivariant test configuration for $X$.
 Given a $G$-spherical $\mathbb{Q}$-Fano variety $X$, it is interesting to consider the set of all $G$-spherical $\mathbb{Q}$-Fano varieties smaller than $X$ with respect to this order.
 It follows from \cite{AB04SRVII,AK05} that this poset is very well understood for reductive varieties.
 In particular there is a single minimum which is the central fiber of any special test configuration with horospherical central fiber, and the other elements are in bijection with the walls of the Weyl chamber, up to a finite number of isomorphisms induced by exterior automorphisms of the root system.
 It would be interesting to extend this precise description to all spherical $\mathbb{Q}$-Fano varieties.
 The fact that the minima are horospherical varieties is stated in the present article.
 More generally, one may consider similar posets for more general $\mathbb{Q}$-Fano varieties by considering the partial order $X_0\preceq X$ if $X_0$ is the central fiber of a special test configuration for $X$, equivariant with respect to a Levi subgroup of the group of automorphisms of $X$.
 Many questions about these posets could clarify the interpretation of K-stability.
-As a precise example, let us ask the following question: \emph{What are the minima of these posets?} In other words, if $X$ is a $\mathbb{Q}$-Fano variety, and $G$ is a Levi subgroup of $\mathrm{Aut}^0(X)$, \emph{under which conditions on $X$ are there no special $G$-equivariant test configurations for $X$ with central fiber not isomorphic to $X$?} The only examples known to the author are horospherical varieties.
+As a precise example, let us ask the following question: \begin{question} What are the minima of these posets?
+In other words, if $X$ is a $\mathbb{Q}$-Fano variety, and $G$ is a Levi subgroup of $\mathrm{Aut}^0(X)$, under which conditions on $X$ are there no special $G$-equivariant test configurations for $X$ with central fiber not isomorphic to $X$? \end{question} The only examples known to the author are horospherical varieties.
 One interest of knowing these minima is that, thanks to the argument we use in Section~\ref{sec_criterion}, they are the only varieties on which we really need to compute Futaki invariants.
 Of course the poset alone is not enough to recover all the information about K-stability, as one should keep track of the different ways the elements of the poset appear as central fibers of test configurations, more precisely of the different holomorphic vector fields induced by these test configurations.